jiaaro/pydub/API.markdown

 Splits a stereo `AudioSegment` into two, one for each channel (Left/Right).
 Returns a list with the new `AudioSegment` objects with the left channel at index 0 and the right channel at index 1.

+### AudioSegment(…).set_gain(left_channel_gain, right_channel_gain)

+Apply gain to the left and right channel of a stereo `AudioSegment`.
+If the `AudioSegment` is mono, it will be converted to stereo before applying the gain.

+Both gain arguments are specified in dB.

+### AudioSegment(…).pan(pan_amount)

+Takes one argument, `pan_amount`, which should be between -1.0 (100% left) and +1.0 (100% right)

+When pan_amount == 0.0 the left/right balance is not changed.

+Panning does not alter the *perceived* loundness, but since loudness is decreasing on one side, the other side needs to get louder to compensate.
+When panned hard left, the left channel will be 3dB louder and the right channel will be silent (and vice versa).

 ## Effects

 Collection of DSP effects that are implemented by `AudioSegment` objects.